Safavid campaign (1554–1555): Aftermath

 Suleiman received a Safavid delegation at his winter quarters in Amasya to negotiate peace.

 Regarding territory, a Safavid recognition of Ottoman rule in Iraq and eastern Anatolia would return Yerevan, Karabakh and Nakhchivan.
 Regarding religious matters, the Safavids were promised that Shia pilgrims would not be prevented on visiting their sanctuaries in Ottoman territory, on the condition of Safavid abolition of tabarru.

 The Peace was signed at Amasya and brought half a century of Ottoman-Safavid war to an end.
-With the conclusion of hostilities in May 1555, the commanders Malkoçoğlu Balı Bey and their forces were permitted to return to Rumelia.
+With the conclusion of hostilities in May 1555, the commanders Malkoçoğlu Bali Bey and their forces were permitted to return to Rumelia.
 Ottoman–Safavid correspondence following the war was friendly.